sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 </p>

 As you can see, this function will be recursively called until the input value of `n` is decremented down to 1.
-Therefore, even though the function itself has a complexty of O(1), it is recursively executed `n` times.
+Therefore, even though the function itself has a complexity of O(1), it is recursively executed `n` times.
 As such, the time complexity is O(1) * n = O(n).

 ### Example 6: Exponential runtimes